interledger/interledger-rs/docs/testnet.md

 ## Table of Contents

-- Why do we need a testnet?
 - Get Your Own Credentials
 - Send and Receive Payments
 - Connect Your Local Node to the Testnet
+- Payments
+    - Send Payments
-    - Docker
+    - Receive Payments
 - Manual configuration
     - Requiremenets
     - Running a node and peering
-- Try Out Payments
-    - Send Payments
-    - Receive Payments

-## Why do we need a testnet?

-Testing is an absolute requirement when deploying software.
-Because of that, the Interledger.rs repository ensures that all its features are thoroughly tested.
-However, network conditions such as latency and bandwidth are not the same as in the real world when running unit and integration tests.
-In order to simulate that, we leverage test networks (testnets).

-Testnets are networks where the topology is similar to the expected real world network topology, but the funds used are not "real" (i.e. do not hold any real-world value).
-Succesful testnet runs can greatly increase our confidence in the reliability of our software, before deploying it to mainnet where it will be able to control large amounts of money.

 ## Get Your Own Credentials